alshedivat/al-folio/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Ph.D.
-Candidate</a>.
+subtitle: <a href='#'>Special Faculty - Postdoctoral Researcher</a>.
 Department of Statistics & Data Sciences, Carnegie Mellon University.

 profile:
   align: right